Harry-Yates/Harry-Yates/README.md

 San José 18° ☀️ · Stockholm -3° ☁️

 # 18°
-☀️ **This evening, clear skies with excellent visibility, sunrise at 5:34 AM.**
+☀️ **Tonight, clear skies with excellent visibility, sunrise at 5:34 AM.**

 **↑** 24° **↓** 18° · Tomorrow: 🌧️ 26°
 Week: ▂▅▅▁▅▅█ (23° to 28°)